-Hennepin Avenue South (W Lake Street to Douglas Avenue)
+Hennepin South Reconstruction (W Lake Street to Douglas Avenue)

 We have completed the survey about what you think of and how you use Hennepin Avenue South between W Lake Street and Douglas Avenue.
 We thank all of those that participated in the survey and we will have the results to share with you soon.

 Hennepin Avenue between Douglas Avenue and West Lake Street is proposed to be programmed in the City’s Capital Improvement Program for reconstruction in 2023.
 Public Works is conducting preliminary planning work in 2018 in order to submit an application for federal transportation funding through the Metropolitan Council’s Regional Solicitation.
 Public Works will conduct technical work, collect community feedback, and review policy guidance including the Access Minneapolis Plan (2009), Complete Streets Policy (2016), and Vision Zero commitment (2017) to inform the design of Hennepin Avenue.
 The reconstruction project provides an opportunity to redesign Hennepin Avenue so it meets the street’s current and future needs